lamsterdam/web103_unit3_project/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.

+This was a bit challenging.
+It took me quite a bit of time to get my tables up for the events and locations and also ensuring that they were connected properly.
+I used a foreign key which I think worked well.
+Some other challenges were the events and locations APIs and ensuring that I had the right functions, controllers and routes.

 ## License